iamthechad/grails-recaptcha/README.md

 * The `<recaptcha:ifEnabled>` tag is a simple utility tag that will render the contents of the tag if the captcha is enabled in  `RecaptchaConfig.groovy`.
 * The `<recaptcha:ifDisabled>` tag is a simple utility tag that will render the contents of the tag if the captcha is disabled in  `RecaptchaConfig.groovy`.
 * The `<recaptcha:recaptcha>` tag is responsible for generating the correct HTML output to display the captcha.
-It supports four attributes: "theme", "lang", "tabindex", and "custom\_theme\_widget".
+It supports three attributes: "theme", "lang", and "type".
 These attributes map directly to the values that can be set according to the ReCaptcha API.
-See the [ReCaptcha Client Guide](https://developers.google.com/recaptcha/intro) for more details.
+See the [ReCaptcha Client Guide](https://developers.google.com/recaptcha/docs/display#config) for more details.
-* The `<recaptcha:recaptchaAjax>` tag is responsible for creating the correct HTML output to display the captcha in an AJAX manner.
-The tag creates a JavaScript method called `showRecaptcha` that takes an element name as a parameter.
-This element will contain the generated ReCaptcha widget.
-This tag supports the same attributes as the `<recaptcha:recaptcha>` tag.
 * The `<recaptcha:ifFailed>` tag will render its contents if the previous validation failed.
 Some ReCaptcha themes, like "clean", do not display error messages and require the developer to show an error message.
 Use this tag if you're using one of these themes.

 ## Verify the Captcha

 In your controller, call `recaptchaService.verifyAnswer(session, request.getRemoteAddr(), params)` to verify the answer provided by the user.
-This method will return true or false, but will set the `error_message` property on the captcha behind the scenes so that the error message will be properly displayed when the ReCaptcha is redisplayed.
+This method will return true or false.
 Also note that `verifyAnswer` will return `true` if the plugin has been disabled in the configuration - this means you won't have to change your controller.

-## Clean up After Yourself

-Once the captcha has been verified, call `recaptchaService.cleanUp(session)`.
-This is not strictly needed, but it will clean the errors from the session.

 ## Examples